neocrex-xlmfish/home/whitepaper.md

 ## ⚠️ Disclaimer: Work in Progress ⚠️

-**This document is a draft (Second Draft) and the figures contained herein, particularly those related to Liquidity Pool (LP) allocations, are subject to final audit and community confirmation.
+**This document is a draft (Second Draft) and is subject to final audit and community confirmation.
 This whitepaper is for informational purposes only and is not an offer to sell or a solicitation of an offer to buy any securities or tokens.**

 ---

+### Table of Contents

+1. Introduction: XLMFISH 🐟
+2. Tokenomics and Distribution 📊
+3. Liquidity Profile and Strategy 🌊
+4. Technical and Accessibility Standards ⚙️
+5.  **Vision and Strategic Positioning (NEW SECTION)** 🚀

+---

 ### 1. Introduction: XLMFISH 🐟

-XLMFISH is a digital asset built on the Stellar network, designed with a focus on deep, distributed liquidity and adherence to high technical standards.
-Our strategy prioritizes stable market presence and future self-management of our token ecosystem.
+XLMFISH is a digital asset built on the Stellar network.
+While XLMFISH functions as the accounting and utility token for our ecosystem, the core identity of this project is that of a **blockchain tool and web application developer**.
+Our mission is to build the critical infrastructure that enhances liquidity and facilitates cross-chain solutions within the Stellar ecosystem and the broader Web3 landscape.

 ### 2. Tokenomics and Distribution 📊

-The total supply of XLMFISH is **1,000,000,000 tokens**.
-Our tokenomics model is designed for transparency and is based on a distribution strategy prioritizing liquidity and community access.
+The total supply of XLMFISH is **$1,000,000,000$ tokens**.
+Our tokenomics model is designed for transparency, ensuring the majority of the supply is dedicated to market stability and community access, essential for underpinning our functional tools.

 *Note: We acknowledge that tokenomics is a work in progress as we finalize the full breakdown of our partner-contributed liquidity.*